-Under the Local Government Act, (A new Local Government Act, No. 138/2011, entered into force on January 1 2012, this Act has not yet been translated) the Association of Local Authorities in Iceland is the joint representative of the country′s local authorities.
+Under the Local Government Act the Association of Local Authorities in Iceland is the joint representative of the country′s local authorities.
 It defends their interests in dealings with the government and other parties both in Iceland and abroad.
 It formulates common policy on individual issues and therefore works closely with the government and the Althing.
 A special co-operation agreement is in force between the association and the government, containing formal provisions covering relations between them.

 In the column „ Sveitarfélög“ here above you can see a list of the municipalities where the local government is listed with the names of the representatives where the words "hreppsnefnd, borgarstjórn and bæjarstjórn" means "local government" and the word "varamenn" means substitutes in the local government.

 The association′s national congress is held every year.
 Each local authority has at least one representative at the congress; and the number increases in accordance with changes of inhabitants.
 The association′s executive board is elected at the congress.
 It consists of 9 representatives.
 The chairman of the executive board is elected in a special election at the national congress.